Between an $n$-ary and an $n{+}1$-ary near-unanimity term: Some variations

 \begin{remark} \labbel{dueemm} The notion of an $n\frac{1}{2} $-near-unanimity term makes sense for $n=2$; in this case we get a $\frac{5}{2} $-near-unanimity term.
 Such a term is required to satisfy

 where the last equation follows from the fact that in the case $n=2$ \eqref{b3} reads $u(x, x, x, z) = u(x, z, z, z)$.

 We shall show that the existence of a $\frac{5}{2} $-near-unanimity term is equivalent to the existence of a Pixley term.
 Indeed, if we let $t(x,y,z)= u(x,y,z,z)$, then $t$ is a Pixley term witnessing arithmeticity.
+Notice that we do not need the third and fourth equations in \eqref{dueemmeq}.
 Conversely, if $t$ is a Pixley term, then $u(x,y,z,w)= t(x,t(y,z,w), w)$ is a $\frac{5}{2} $-near-unanimity term.
 In this respect, the proof of Theorem \ref{ip}(1) generalizes the fact that if $t$ is a Pixley term, then $s(x,z,w)= t(x,t(x,z,w), w)$ is a majority term.

 The existence of a $2$-near-unanimity term might be interpreted as a condition implying that we are in a trivial variety; in this sense, a $\frac{5}{2} $-near-unanimity term is a condition strictly between a $2$-near-unanimity term and a $3$-near-unanimity term, extending Theorem \ref{ip}.
 On the other hand, a $\frac{5}{2} $-near-unanimity term, equivalently, a Pixley term, does not imply $2n-4=1$-distributivity (= being a trivial variety), hence the assumption $n \geq 3$ is necessary in Proposition \ref{ipp}. \end{remark}